ZacharyWesterman/word-search-solver/README.md

 * [libzed](https://github.com/ZacharyWesterman/libzed): Mostly just for text manipulation.
 See the readme for installation instructions.
 * Lastly, Make and g++ are required.

-Once the above are satisfied, you should be able to compile just by running `make`.
+Once all dependencies are satisfied, you should be able to compile just by running `make wssolve-txt` and/or `make wssolve-img`.
 This should result in an executable "wssolve".
 To solve a word search do something like
 ```
 ./wssolve-img /path/to/image